Match tier Listed

 OverviewAI-generated summary

-Hannah G. Grogan's research investigates the impact of nutrient interventions during gilt development on reproductive performance, longevity, and subsequent progeny growth.
-Her work has explored the effects of 25(OH)D3 on complete blood cell counts in gilts across multiple parity cycles.
-Additionally, Grogan has examined the efficacy of phytochemicals as replacements for medical growth promoters in wean-to-finisher pigs, focusing on growth performance outcomes.
-She collaborates with researchers at the University of Arkansas at Fayetteville, including Bernard Abeiku Sam and Charles V. Maxwell, with whom she has co-authored multiple publications.
-Grogan's scholarship metrics include an h-index of 1, with 5 total publications and 48 total citations.
+Hannah G. Grogan's research focuses on animal science, particularly the nutritional and developmental interventions for livestock.
+Her work investigates the impact of nutrient interventions during gilt development on subsequent reproductive performance and longevity.
+She also studies the effects of 25(OH)D3 on gilt blood cell counts and the efficacy of phytochemicals as growth promoters in pigs.
+Grogan has collaborated with researchers at the University of Arkansas at Fayetteville, including Kristopher A. Bottoms, Bernard Abeiku Sam, and Charles V Maxwell, on multiple publications.
+Her scholarship metrics include an h-index of 1, with a total of 5 publications and 48 citations.

 Metrics